danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

 )
 == Packet Handling
 === Interfacing and Formatting
 When designing the system, it was important to balance implementation complexity with future integration of the final system as the onboard data handling on the satellite is an area that has not been fully developed.
-For this purpose it was decided to design all systems to be compatible with the #acr("XTCE") formatted packets. #acr("XTCE") was defined by the #acr("CCSDS") in order to unify the management data between space systems and is widely supported.
+For this purpose it was decided to design all systems to be compatible with #acr("XTCE") formatted packets. #acr("XTCE") was defined by the #acr("CCSDS") in order to unify the interpretation of data between space systems and is widely supported.
 This will allow generic packets to be defined for testing without restricting future development.

 Project packet definitions will be managed by a NASA tool called #acr("CCDD").
 This can be used to generate C headers for parsing, or a Python library may be used.
 The Python approach may be simpler to implement, but the C headers will be more efficient, and easier to integrate with the rest of the system.

 The TOTEM SDR is connected to the rest of the satellite through two bus interfaces: #acr("CAN") and #acr("I2C").
-There is also an Ethernet interface for ground testing and the #acr("PBR") systems running in parallel on the #acr("PS") connected through a Linux #acr("IPC") #acr("FIFO") buffer.
+There is also an Ethernet interface for ground testing and the #acr("PBR") systems running in parallel on the #acr("PS") connected through Linux #acr("IPC").
 The system will be designed to accept packets from all of these sources in parallel.

 === ACM Routing and PL Interface
 A previous dissertation project investigated the scheduling and compression requirements of the downlink system.
 This identified a need to prioritise housekeeping packets over #acr("PBR") data.
-The research also selected the POCKET lossless compression algorithm and created a Python implementation.
+The research also selected the POCKET lossless compression algorithm and created a Python implementation in order to reduce the data footprint of packets.

 The #acr("DVB-S2") implementation guidelines define methods for controlling quality of service for several types of input stream, including transmission priority and changing the #acr("ACM") policy.
-This could allow the use of a lower speed, low #acr("BER") target for housekeeping data and a lower reliability target for #acr("PBR") data to increase total throughput.
+This could allow the use of a lower speed, low #acr("BER") target for housekeeping data and a lower reliability target but higher speed for #acr("PBR") data to increase total throughput.
 The flight implementation of the #acr("ACM") Router will utilise information received from uplinked data, which must be synthesised for this project based on expected channel conditions.

 #acr("GSE") may be used to handle the varying #acr("DFL") due to #acr("ACM"), however the standard defines several features required for Internet Protocol that may not be necessary for this application.
-To reduce complexity, the implementation may only include a subset.
+To reduce complexity, the system may implement only a subset of the standard.

 The #acr("ACM") Router will interface with the #acr("PL") using "libiio", a library for interfacing with devices that use the Linux Industrial Input Output subsystem.
-This library is well documented and simplifies the creation of drivers.
+Created by Analog Devices, this library is well documented and simplifies the creation of drivers.

 == System Architecture